Can current transformers (CTs) pick up signals from adjacent CTs or adjacent conductors?

 Adjacent Conductor Crosstalk

 The risk of adjacent conductor crosstalk is highest when conductors are packed close together.
 This most commonly occurs in the conductors (wires) coming out of low-current (less than 100A) circuit breakers.
-Therefore, we investigated the crosstalk for the CTM Series and Accu-CT® ACT Series current transformers.
+Therefore, we investigated the crosstalk for the CTML Series and Accu-CT® ACTL Series current transformers.

 - Maximum Crosstalk: 7%